JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_1.md

 )
 ```

-Here the [`pos`](@ref) takes the position of the `:red_ball` and passed it as an argument into our new `path!` function.

 ![](assets/dotted_points.gif)

+Fantastic!
+That's a pretty regular orbit I must say!

+Now, to easily visualize our two "planets" (the red and blue balls), let's connect them together.
-It's easier to see that the blue ball we introduced earlier does actually rotate around around the red ball by drawing a line that connects both balls.
+We can do so by drawing a line that connects both balls:

 ```julia
 function connector(p1, p2, color)